-- Perform preliminary steps. - See "Performing a pre-installation check with the Veritas Web-based installer" on page 148. - Start the Web-based installer. - See "Starting the Veritas Web-based installer" on page 146. - Select Install a Product from the Task drop-down list.
-3 - Select Veritas Storage Foundation Cluster File System HA from the Product drop-down list, and click Next. - On the License agreement page, read the End User License Agreement (EULA).
-To continue, select Yes, I agree and click Next.
+- Perform preliminary steps. - See "Performing a pre-installation check with the Veritas Web-based installer" on page 145. - Start the Web-based installer.
+2 - 3 Select Install a Product from the Task drop-down list. - Select Veritas Storage Foundation Cluster File System HA from the Product drop-down list, and click Next. - On the License agreement page, read the End User License Agreement (EULA).
+To continue, select Yes, I agree and click Next. - 6 Choose minimal, recommended, or all RPMs.
+Click Next.

-- Choose minimal, recommended, or all RPMs.
-Click Next. - 7 Indicate the systems where you want to install.
+- 7 Indicate the systems where you want to install.
 Separate multiple system names with spaces.
-Click Next. - If you have not yet configured a communication mode among systems, you have the option to let the installer configure ssh or rsh.
+Click Next. - 8 If you have not yet configured a communication mode among systems, you have the option to let the installer configure ssh or rsh.
 If you choose to allow this configuration, select the communication mode and provide the superuser passwords for the systems. - After the validation completes successfully, click Next to install SFCFSHA on the selected system. - 10 After the installation completes, you must choose your licensing method.

-On the license page, select one of the following tabs: - Keyless licensing http://go.symantec.com/sfhakeyless
+On the license page, select one of the following tabs:

+Keyless licensing